Is it good to release a lot of music?

-Since you're limited by budget, it may be in your favour to release music with free beats.
+Since you're limited by budget, it may be in your favor to release music with free beats.
 This allows you to put out a new song more frequently!

 Even if you don't use "free" beats, collaborating with producers directly will increase your output by a crap ton!

-Disclaimer: read the beat's terms and set out how the licence can be used.
+Disclaimer: read the beat's terms and set out how the license can be used.

 #4. learn to make your own beats

-Musicians who produce their own beats enable a have full creative control!
+Musicians who produce their own beats enable have full creative control!